non-npc/Stellaris-Map-Editor/README.md

 Example of editing a **hyperlane**.
 To add a hyperlane, select a star on the canvas then once it appears in the **From** field select your other star and it will appear in the **To** field then click "Add Hyperlane", then it will appear in the list and the hyperlane will appear on the canvas.
 ![Example of editing a hyperlane](images/screen6.png) Example of editing a **nebula**.
-To add a nebula, click add and it will add one, then you can edit its x/y and size.
+To add a nebula, click add and it will add one (at 0,0), then you can edit its x/y and size.
 ![Example of editing a nebula](images/screen7.png) Example of editing a **wormhole**.
 To add a wormhole just select a star in the drop down A+B and click add wormhole.
 ![Example of editing a wormhole](images/screen8.png)